adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 That is no better than a try catch.
 If we don't have that code then we can possibly get a null pointer exception.
 The problem with null pointer exceptions is that the cross boarders of the code silently.
+Insert very offensive boarder crossing joke here.
 Often a null pointer error occurs 15 calls away from where the null originated.
 These can be frustrating to track down.
-Even more so if you have chaind.method.calls all over your code.
+Even more so if you have chained.method.calls all over your code.

 Let's try something different.